vuraemon/semeval2019-hyperpartisan-paparazzo/README.md

   * https://drive.google.com/open?id=1-5ezqwpMRirvAwHnjkB8nu1dP0tYgGfe

 ## Testing
-* Please run the sh file in each submission folder
+* Please run the sh file in each submission folder (note that you have to edit the path of Anacona in sh file)

+## Note
+* Inconvenience: The current source code takes much time to compile (especially dependency extraction phase)